A New Interlude of Vice Containing the History of Horestes with the Cruel Revenge of his Father's Death upon his one Natural Mother

 His erytage to wyn, boye the truth is so.

-Haultersycke Nay but Iacke Hempstringe sease of this prate,
+Nay but Iacke Hempstring sease of this prate,

 Yf thou cauil me boye, then beware thy pate.

-Yet Iacke hempstringe, a hart is worth all.
+Yet Iacke Hempstring, a hart is worth all.

 And haue not I an hart, that to warres dare go,

-Yes hempstringe I warrant the, and that thou shouldest know
+Yes Hempstring I warrant the, and that thou shouldest know

 Colles neauer bourne, tyll they be set one fyare.